Temporary URL vs permanent file URL

 Short access window

-Set `expires_in` to a period that survives queues, retries, and asynchronous destination fetches.
+Use the returned `expires_at` to confirm the URL survives queues, retries, and asynchronous destination fetches.

 Cleanup by default